alanstevens/Contrive/readme.md

 Contrive is an authentication and authorization system for ASP.NET.

-Contrive is backwards compatable with the ASP.NET Membership Provider.
+Contrive is (mostly) backwards compatable with the ASP.NET Membership Provider.
+(Contrive does not support secret question/answer of mailing passwords in plain text)

 Contrive is intended to mimic the ease of installation and configuration found in [Devise] (https://github.com/plataformatec/devise).